 My partner has to talk me into eating a meal and usually has to make it as I wouldn't prepare anything for myself.
-She makes sure I eat most evening meals, but if she's not there I don't bother.'
+They make sure I eat most evening meals, but if they're not there I don't bother.'

 'My medication makes me feel queasy and sometimes it makes me sick after I've eaten.
 I try to put off eating in case it makes me ill.
 My mum tries to come round most days to check up on me and see that I've eaten.
 I'll eat because she's there telling me to, but I'll avoid it if I can.'